Vestal High School: Notable Clubs

-Vestal High School is locally noted for its highly regarded annual Talent Show, or "Talent Fest".
-The production is one of the major highlights of Vestal student life, and has had an annual attendance of over 800 over the last few years.
+Vestal High School is locally noted for its annual Talent Show, or "Talent Fest".
 Vestal's Talent Fest is known for the high quality of the student acts, the charisma and professional nature of the emcees, and the traditional talent fest emcee videos featured during the introduction and intermission of the program.

 In 2011, Talent Fest was further highlighted by a professional video affirmation created by drummer Abe Laboriel Jr.